Alternative for Germany: Abortion

+Feminism

-According to its interim electoral manifesto, AfD is against same-sex marriage and favours civil unions.
-The left-leaning newspaper Die Tageszeitung described the group as advocating "old gender roles".
+The left-leaning newspaper Die Tageszeitung described the party as advocating "old gender roles".
 Wolfgang Gedeon, an elected AfD representative, has included feminism, along with "sexualism" and "migrationism", in an ideology he calls "green communism" that he opposes, and argues for family values as part of German identity.
 As AfD has campaigned for traditional roles for women, it has aligned itself with groups opposed to modern feminism.
 The youth wing of the party has used social media to campaign against aspects of modern feminism, with the support of party leadership.

-Alice Weidel, a prominent leader in the party, is a lesbian and is in a civil union with a female Sri Lankan-born Swiss film producer.
-Weidel has two adopted children with her partner.
+Economy

+AfD is an economically liberal party.
+Despite the 2015 split of economic liberals, AfD can still be broadly characterized as neoliberal on economic terms, emphasizing deregulation and much limited state intervention.
+Attempts by some party factions to emphasize small and medium-sized enterprises, and advocate protectionism over free trade, have not had much success.

-Environment and climate change
+Environment and climate

-AfD has a platform that is skeptical of what it considers climate propaganda.
-The AfD accepts that the climate is changing, however, it denies that this change is attributable to human influences.
-Instead, the party argues that climate change is entirely caused by natural factors.
-The AfD argues that the rising carbon dioxide concentrations have been beneficial (contributed to a "greening" of our planet).
-Next to its climate change denial, the AfD opposes far-reaching climate policies: The party opposes energy transformation policies (Energiewende), wants to scrap the German Renewable Energy Act, the German Energy Saving Regulations, and the German Renewable Energy Heat Act.
+AfD has a platform of climate change denial.
+AfD accepts that the climate is changing, however, it denies that this change is attributable to human influences.
+Instead the party argues that climate change is entirely caused by natural factors.
+AfD argues that the rising carbon dioxide concentrations have been beneficial (contributed to a "greening" of Earth).
+Next to its climate change denial, AfD opposes far-reaching climate policies: The party opposes energy transformation policies (Energiewende), wants to scrap the German Renewable Energy Act, the German Energy Saving Regulations, and the German Renewable Energy Heat Act.
 They also want to end bioenergy subsidies and restrict "uncontrolled expansion of wind energy".
+The party rejects the European Green Deal and has warned against the deindustrialization of Europe.

+Energy

-The party argues that the energy transition threatenes energy security, possibly leading to energy blackouts.
+The party argues that the energy transition threatens energy security, possibly leading to energy blackouts.
 It, therefore, views lignite as the only native energy source that can guarantee German energy security and energy self-sufficiency.
-Furthermore, the AfD wants to reinstate Germany's nuclear plants, arguing that closures between 2002 and 2011 were "economically damaging and not objectively justified".
+Furthermore, AfD wants to reinstate Germany's nuclear plants, arguing that closures between 2002 and 2011 were "economically damaging and not objectively justified".
 The party argues that the government should "allow a lifetime extension of still operating nuclear power plants on a transitional basis".

-Conscription

-AfD wants a reinstatement of conscription in Germany, starting for men at the age of 18.
+The party opposes the criminalization of ecocide in the European Union, with Gunnar Beck, an MEP for AfD, stating that "recognizing crimes against the environment as a violation of human rights and even war crimes is yet another grotesque inflation of the human rights doctrine."

 Foreign policy

+Defence

+AfD wants a reinstatement of conscription in Germany, starting for able-bodied men at the age of 18.